HarshaVardhanMannem/java-concurrency-handbook/newsradar/BENCHMARKS.md

 **What to notice:** throughput scales inversely with text length — 10× more text, ~10× fewer ops/s.
 Tokenization is O(n) in the number of characters, as expected.

-At 135K article-bodies/second on one thread, the tokenizer is **not** the bottleneck — network I/O is orders of magnitude slower.
+At 135K article-bodies/second on one thread, the tokenizer is **not** the bottleneck — network I/O is orders of magnitude

 ---